 A key factor affecting Schiphol Group's financial performance and business prospects is the number and type of passengers and aircraft using its airports and the level of demand for air travel, which affect the level of income generated by each of Schiphol Group's business areas.
-Such numbers, type and level of demand vary depending on several factors, many of which are beyond Schiphol Group's control, including domestic and global macroeconomic developments (such as the ongoing financial and economic crisis amongst others in Europe), demographic developments, socio-economic developments like the Arab Spring in 2011, developments in the airline industry, fluctuations in oil prices, taxation and emission regulation, decisions by airlines as to the size of aircraft used on certain routes and the destinations to be served from Amsterdam Airport Schiphol, and competition from other airports and modes of transportation.
+Such numbers, type and level of demand vary depending on several factors, many of which are beyond Schiphol Group's control, including domestic and global macroeconomic developments (such as the still vulnerable European economy), demographic developments, socio-economic developments such as the growth of the Islamic State in Syria and Iraq, the recent developments in the Ukraine and the Ebola epidemic in Western Africa, developments in the airline industry (such as more point-to-point flights decreasing the importance of transfer hubs), accidents with aircrafts, fluctuations in oil prices, taxation and emission regulation, decisions by airlines as to the size of aircraft used on certain routes and the destinations to be served from Amsterdam Airport Schiphol, and competition from other airports and modes of transportation.

-As a high proportion of air travel to and from Amsterdam Airport Schiphol is international, Schiphol Group's business at the airport is sensitive to economic developments beyond the Netherlands, and currency exchange rates between the Euro and other currencies can affect the average spend per passenger and impact retail revenue in the Consumer Products & Services business area.
+As a high proportion of air travel to and from Amsterdam Airport Schiphol is international, Schiphol Group's business at the airport is sensitive to economic developments beyond the Netherlands, and currency exchange rates between the euro and other currencies can affect the average spend per passenger and impact revenue in the Consumer Products & Services business area.